kvz/airbud/README.md

 # Airbud will error out if the actual status doesn't match.
 # 30x redirect codes are followed automatically.
 expectedStatus: "20x"

+# Custom headers to submit in the request
+headers: []
 ```

 ## Meta